Fabiojuniorwwhsd/pyspark-lakehouse-pipeline/README.md

 - add a real sample dataset for testing
 - improve Silver transformations with stronger validation rules
 - refine Gold aggregations with more analytical outputs
-- add tests for configuration and pipeline execution
+- add tests for pipeline execution
-- document expected input schema
+- document expected output schema